About Kulaniapia Falls

 We also felt the Asian-themed accommodation nearby the falls suited us as a nice place to relax and sleep to the sound of the falling water (as long as the mosquitos didn’t bother us).

 Julie and I actually visited Kulaniapia Falls on two separate occasions.

 On our first visit, we had to hunker down during a real soggy and unusually drenching Super Bowl XLII weekend storm in February 2008.

 On that eventful day, the heavy rain swelled the stream and made the waterfall appear menacing.

 Therefore, we came back for a second visit nearly a month later to experience the falls in a more normal state.

 Visiting Kulaniapia Falls

-From the Inn, we had to walk around the property on grass (on the car park side) before finding the descending trail to the base (starting beneath the balcony of the Inn).
+From the Inn, we had to walk around the property on grass (on the car park side) before finding the descending trail to waterfall’s base.

-We were told that Lenny worked real hard (along with hired assistance) to clear that path as it was completely jungle prior to him opening this place up for guests.
+We were told that Lenny worked real hard (along with hired assistance) to clear that path as jungle once completely the entire area around the stream.

 As mentioned earlier, Kulaniapia Falls is on private property and is not open to the general public.
 If you would like to visit the falls, please visit www.waterfall.net to book a waterfall rappelling adventure or to reserve a room.